w3f/polkadot-wiki/docs/learn/learn-opengov.md

 import Fellowship from "./../../components/Fellowship";

-:::caution The contents in this document are subject to change
+:::caution The content in this document is subject to change

 The governance protocol has already undergone iterations (see [Governance V1](./learn-governance.md)).
 Governance is a constantly evolving protocol at this stage